sk-zk/Extractor/README.md

 ## Extractor

-An alternative .scs extractor written in C#.
-Supports partial extraction as well as extracting all .scs files at once.
+A cross-platform .scs (HashFS) extractor written in C#.
+Supports raw dumps, partial extraction, and extracting all .scs files at once.

+HashFS v2, introduced with game version 1.50, is supported, with one limitation: the packed .tobj format, which .tobj/.dds pairs are converted to in v2, can be extracted, but not unpacked.

 ## Build
 A self-contained binary for Windows is available on the Releases page.
 On other platforms, install the .NET 6 SDK and run the following: